Genera from an algebraic index theorem for supermanifolds: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Owen Gwilliam and Brian Williams for many useful conversations and comments on previous drafts, and Dylan Wilson for his help with the computation in \S\ref{subsec-PfThm}.
 Thanks are also due to Michele Vergne for finding errors in a previous version.
+The author thanks Giovanni Felder for pointing out an error in a previous version that resulted in a contradiction with Engeli's work \cite{Engeli}.
 The author was supported by NSF Grant No. 1122374 while completing this work.